comp-lin-alg/comp-lin-alg-course/doc/source/errata.rst

 #.
 Exercise 5.11.
 I updated one of the test conditions.
 #.
 Exercise 5.12.
 Needed to get m in hessenberg_ev, and fixed the assertion.
    I fixed the test to properly test for eigenvectors.
+#.
+Exercise 5.15.
+I changed the description of termination criteria, changed
+   the arguments, and updated the test.